Social Icons

 Directed by Stephen Sommers

-You cannot tell me this movie was not just one of the best things that happened in the year 1999.
-The acting was amazing, Brendan Fraser was at his best and the comedy in this movie were well timed.
-Every time a joke was thrown the movie splatted it all over the screen making you laugh hard.
+You can’t tell me this movie wasn’t one of the best things that happened in 1999.
+The acting was amazing—Brendan Fraser was at his best, and the comedy in this movie was perfectly timed.
+Every time a joke was thrown, the movie splattered it all over the screen, making you laugh hard.

-The movie had everything, the stereotype of looking down on a woman’s ability to lead, the memorable supporting cast and an awesome bad guy, in Imhotep.
+The movie had everything: the stereotype of underestimating a woman’s ability to lead, a memorable supporting cast, and an awesome bad guy in Imhotep.

-The movie plot starts when O’Connell (Fraser) and his men were surrounded by the Medjai at an ancient burial site in Egypt.
-The men after them were the protectors of that site not wanting anyone to go digging there and bring back the curse of Imhotep.
+The movie’s plot starts when O’Connell (Fraser) and his men are surrounded by the Medjai at an ancient burial site in Egypt.
+The men chasing them are the protectors of that site, determined to stop anyone from digging there and unleashing the curse of Imhotep.

-O’Connell escapes and he is caught and place in prison in Cairo.
+O’Connell escapes but is eventually caught and placed in a Cairo prison.

-In Egypt Evie (Weisz) was a librarian, she and her brother were more interested in being known and were looking for the burial site to find the book of the dead.
-Her brother found a map to that site which came with an odd looking sought of key, which he stole from someone who got it from O’Connell.
+In Egypt, Evie (Weisz) is a librarian.
+She and her brother are more interested in fame and are searching for the burial site to find the Book of the Dead.
+Her brother finds a map to that site, which comes with an odd-looking key he stole from someone who got it from O’Connell.

-They got O’Connell out of prison and they began a hunt for the city of Hamunaptra.
+They break O’Connell out of prison, and the hunt for the city of Hamunaptra begins.

-In the city was buried Imhotep a high priest of Pharaoh, who in 1290 BC had an affair with Anck-su-Namun, the mistress of Pharaoh Seti I.
+In the city lies Imhotep, a high priest of the Pharaoh who, in 1290 BC, had an affair with Anck-su-Namun, the mistress of Pharaoh Seti I.

-When Pharaoh found out, Imhotep and Anck-su-Namun assassinate him and Imhotep flees, while Anck-su-Namun commits suicide so that Imhotep could resurrect her.
+When the Pharaoh finds out, Imhotep and Anck-su-Namun assassinate him.
+Imhotep flees, while Anck-su-Namun commits suicide so that Imhotep can resurrect her.

-Imhotep tries, but was stopped by Seti's bodyguards, the Medjai.
-Imhotep is sentenced to suffer the Hom Dai, the worst of Egyptian curses, buried alive with flesh-eating scarab beetles.
-His burial site is kept under surveillance by the Medjai to prevent Imhotep's return.
+Imhotep tries to bring her back but is stopped by Seti’s bodyguards, the Medjai.
+Imhotep is sentenced to suffer the Hom Dai, the worst of Egyptian curses—buried alive with flesh-eating scarab beetles.
+His burial site is kept under surveillance by the Medjai to prevent his return.

 My favorite thing in the movie is the chemistry between the cast.
-The one between Brendan Fraser’s character Rick O'Connell and Rachael Weisz’s, Evie on screen was miraculous.
+The dynamic between Brendan Fraser’s Rick O’Connell and Rachel Weisz’s Evie on screen was miraculous.

-Now then there is the John Hannah's character Jonathan, his chemistry with everyone else was something like a needle in the haystack, it is nothing something you see in every movie.
-His character was all over the place making things great, he was the leader of the comedic relief.
-He was the guy picking-pockets and the way he blended in with the followers of Imhotep, at one time in the movie is a masterpiece scene.
+Then there’s John Hannah’s character, Jonathan.
+His chemistry with everyone else was like finding a needle in a haystack—it’s not something you see in every movie.
+His character was all over the place, making things great.
+He was the leader of the comedic relief, the guy picking pockets, and the way he blended in with Imhotep’s followers at one point in the movie is a masterpiece scene.

-Then there is Beni, the one guy we all love to hate, but his survival instinct we all wish we had.
-This was a movie with many characters all giving out A+ performances.
-The movie was a commercial success for Universal and they went ahead to make two more sequels The Mummy Returns (2001) and The Mummy: Tomb of the Dragon Emperor (2008), before trying a remake in 2017.
+Then there’s Beni, the guy we all love to hate, but his survival instinct is something we all wish we had.
+This was a movie with many characters, all delivering A+ performances.
+The movie was a commercial success for Universal, and they went on to make two more sequels: The Mummy Returns (2001) and The Mummy: Tomb of the Dragon Emperor (2008), before attempting a remake in 2017.

-For me, there has not been a mummy movie this good, this frightening and this exciting.
+For me, there hasn’t been a mummy movie this good, this frightening, and this exciting.

 0 comments: